asimihsan/notes/[course] compilers - 2012 - 002.md

 -	Above is also left-recursive.
 -	!!AI don't get it, can't do the quiz question.
 Look at EC later.
+    -    EC p100 is pretty good.
+    -    Quiz includes question about eliminating indirect left-recursion, so midterm will have it too.
 -	Summary of recursive descent (general form not presented here)
 	-	simple and general parsing strategy.
 	-	left-recursion must first be eliminated, but can be automatically eliminated.